Tapad/sbt-hadoop-oss/README.md

 ```

 ### Setting the `hadoopHdfsArtifactPath`
-`hadoopHdfsArtifactPath` is the only required value that must be set before attempting to publish an artifact to HDFS.
+`hadoopHdfsArtifactPath` must be set before attempting to publish an artifact to HDFS.

 It represents the target destination on HDFS where your artifact will be published.